notMarque/RomiOnSpeed/DRV8263-Q1 Notes.md

 ### IPROPI
 Should be pulled to ground to disable over current and over voltage protection.
 ### nSleep
-Should be connected to an IO pin, maybe with interrupt
+Should be connected to an IO pin  with interrupt

 ### nFault
-uhhhh idk
+I guess 2k resistor to 3v3 and then into a GPIO

 ### DIAG
 Pull low to gnd according to table 8-11 to turn on auto retry